BogdiB/Battle-Crawler/README.md

 # Battle-Crawler
-A C++ game with Google Forms CLI/CLR stuff, for a university project.
+A C++ game, for a university project.